josh-abrams/josh-abrams.github.io/_projects/2019-08-05-boulevard-bikes.md

 * Users want competitive prices.
 * Users want control over the aesthetics of their bike.

+---

 From this information, I was able to formulate my problem and solution statements.

-**My problem statement:**
+##### My problem statement:
 As a city biker who is in the market for a new bike but unsure where to shop, I need a way to shop between an online and in-store experience because I will benefit from detailed specifications, access to staff, and a wide selection of bikes.

-**My solution statement:**
+##### My solution statement:
 Create an e-commerce website that allows its users to search for, compare, and buy bikes as well as schedule times to come in and test bikes.
-It would also allow users to chat with staff to receive expert advice on their purchases
+It would also allow users to chat with staff to receive expert advice on their purchases.

+## Synthesis

+---

 Using this statement and my user research as a guide, I created an affinity map to diagram my progress.
 It is from this research that I was able to go back and refine the questions from my user interviews for potential future use.
 From this research, I was able to identify several pain points including:
 Users want reviews